winstvn/bgone/README.md

 A Discord bot to remove background images from images implemented in Python

 ## Usage
-Install the required libraries using pip.
+Install the required libraries using pip
 ```
 $ pip install -r requirements.txt
 ```